Magnetostatic modes and criticality in quantum-Ising materials

 This leads to nuclear spin precession about a MF created by the polarized electronic spins.
 The nuclear spins couple to, or are driven by, the electronic spins via

 One may diagonalize the $6 \times 6$ EOM governing the electronic and nuclear spin fluctuations [Eq. (\ref{eq:RPA})] to obtain the electronuclear modes of the system.

-Our analysis has been carried out for a needle shaped sample.
+Our analysis has been carried out for a needle-shaped sample.
 The resulting modes are the shape independent, uniform, RPA modes of the material, analagous to the modes determined by Eq. (\ref{eq:EOMInternal}).
-One may account for time dependent demagnetization field fluctuations and magnetostatic modes in the same manner as in Section \ref{sec:MMTFIM}.
-This leads to a shift in $V_{\emptyset}$ in Eq. (\ref{eq:Me}) [see Appendix \ref{ap:WMLiHo} for further details].
-One finds that
+One may account for time dependent demagnetization-field fluctuations and magnetostatic modes in the same manner as in Sec. \ref{sec:MMTFIM}.
+This leads to a shift in $V_{\emptyset}$:

-In addition to the (magnetostatic) mode which softens to zero at the quantum critical point, there is a low energy electronuclear mode which is gapped at the critical point by the demagnetization field fluctuations, and a magnetostatic mode which softens to zero prior to the bulk phase transition.
+In addition to the (magnetostatic) mode which softens to zero at the QCP, there is a low-energy electronuclear mode which is gapped at the critical point by the demagnetization-field fluctuations, and a magnetostatic mode with lower energy than the soft mode.

-In the following section, we apply the idealized theory above to LiHoF$_4$, and compare the results with experimental data.